Solo Travel in Azerbaijan

 - Can I drink the water?
 Yes.

-- Is tipping expected?
+- How much for tipping in Azerbaijan?
 A service charge is usually added to your bill.

 - Fixed price or barter?
 Fixed price.